Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-durable-jobs.md

 As it turns out, the basics of a Durable Task Framework are fairly easy to implement.

 Logic is divided into two groups: Orchestrations and UnitsOfWork.

-A unit of work is a non-checkpointing job that is run and if the app crashes, it will be re-run from the beginning.
-It is assumed that these jobs will contain their own restart logic or be idempotent.
-Orchestrations are collectioons of units of work and other sub jobs that may be run, and restarted many times.
+* A unit of work is a non-checkpointing job, something like an C# async Task.
+The inputs to this unit of work are recorded when it is created, and if the application crashes, the unit of work is restarted with the same inputs.
+Thus, it is important that the code in a unit of work be idempotent.
+* An Orchestration is a job that can be paused and resumed.
+It is composed of a series of UnitsOfWork and other Orchestrations.
+When the application recovers from a crash, the Orchestration is replayed from the beginning, and the results of previously completed UnitsOfWork are fed into the orchestration code.

+Here is an example from the unit tests

 ```csharp